Text by Piotr Bockowski

-All hope abandon ye who enter here is written over the gate of Dante’s Inferno and according to Karl Marx, the same words are repeated over the gate of science.
-This hellish phrase became the theme of this year’s Transmediale, which after the lockdown absence of 2021 decided to dedicate its physical exhibition to failures of infrastructures, dead ends of technological society and overall civilizational crisis.
+All hope abandon ye who enter here is written over the gate of Dante’s Inferno, and according to Karl Marx, the same words are repeated over the gate of science.
+This hellish phrase became the theme of this year’s Transmediale, which after the lockdown absence of 2021, it dedicated its physical exhibition to failures of infrastructures, dead ends of technological society and overall civilizational crisis.

 A sense of disappointment, which was so overwhelming during the systematic paralysis of lockdowns, now has become profoundly accentuated by the personal absence of Tianzhuo Chen – by many considered the most expected contribution to this past transmediale.
-The random circumstance of the last-minute cancellation of his flight out of Beijing only indirectly points to the difficult situation for the artist in China currently.
+The random circumstance of the last-minute cancellation of his flight out of Beijing only indirectly points to the current difficult situation for the artist in China.

 After establishing himself as one of the most original young media/performance artists in Europe, between the 2015 show at Palais De Tokyo (Paris) and the 2018 show at Barbican (London), his brilliant theatrical imagination was compared to Tatsumi Hijikata, Alejandro Jodorowsky, Shuji Terayama, Leigh Bowery or Matthew Barney, only to offer complex performative visions involving numerous actors and unique, surreal choreographies.